green-party-dublin-central/nh-web/site/content/post/why-you-should-vote-neasa-hourigan-number-1-on-saturday-february-8th.md

 Vote No. 1 for me if...

-* You too wanted the 8th Amendment [repealed](https://neasahourigan.com/post/repealed/); if you're committee to exclusion zones around abortion services; and if you want to see all aspects of care fully legislated for.
+* You too wanted the 8th Amendment [repealed](https://neasahourigan.com/post/repealed/); if you're commited to exclusion zones around abortion services; and if you want to see all aspects of care fully legislated for.

 ## The Green Party Manifesto 2020